top of page

 We would love to work with you to make sure you have the proper ‘sugar cookie method’ and understand when and how to apply the extra techniques ('decorations').

-Book a Private Lesson this spring to get railing those corners!
-Your first step is completing our Registration Form, so we are best equipped to design the classes just for you!
+Book a Private Lesson to rail those corners!
+Your first step is completing our Registration Form, so we are best equipped to design the lessons just for you!

 bottom of page